List of Tiger & Bunny characters: Ouroboros

 One of Ouroboros' top executives and the backer of the NEXT power-boosting drug project, which was originally intended to allow normal humans to develop NEXT abilities.
 She is later revealed to be one of the Nemo Children with her NEXT ability being to possess others by inserting her consciousness into whoever she touches, leaving her body in a comatose state until transferring her consciousness back into it.
 This also causes a distinctive golden shine in the eyes of anyone she is currently controlling, jumping from one body to another.
-After being demoted for Gregory Sunshine ruining their lab, she recruits him for her scheme to assassinate Little Aurora, whose ideals she blamed for her childhood friends’ suicide over not being useful to society as NEXT.
+After being demoted for Gregory Sunshine ruining their lab, she recruits him for her scheme to assassinate Little Aurora, whose ideals she blamed for her childhood friends' suicide over not being useful to society as NEXT.
 She is ultimately killed by Gregory under orders from her superiors, killing her current host body to kill her actual body.

+United Federation of Nations

+A covert federation that appears in Tiger & Bunny 3, resisting Stern Bild City's new Superhero Celebration Bill, which enforces a curfew for Enhanced NEXT and regulates the usage of the internet.
+It was formed by Michael Forester, which was first formed as an internet group.
+The main members consist of Michael himself, Leon Barton, Shara Khalil, Liu Long Tao, Seok Kyung-hwa, Theos Apollos and Louise Einstein.